dmlc/wormhole/learn/linear/guide/criteo.md

 Then we setup
 [NFS](https://help.ubuntu.com/lts/serverguide/network-file-system.html) to
-distribute the binary file and configure file, and `mpirun` to launch the jobs.
+distribute the binary file and configure file, and use `mpirun` to launch the jobs.

 ```bash
 sudo apt-get install nfs-kernel-server mpich2